How to Choose a Wedding Flower Colour Palette That Feels Like You

 The season of your wedding can gently guide your colour choices, but it does not need to limit them.

-Working with the season helps your flowers feel natural and considered.
-It also allows your florist to guide you towards flowers, foliage and textures that are looking their best at that time of year.
+Working with the season helps your flowers feel natural and considered, and allows your florist to guide you towards flowers, foliage and textures that are looking their best.

 Availability can vary, so it is always helpful to stay open minded.
 Sometimes the most beautiful results come from trusting the season rather than trying to force a particular flower or shade.